Most Frequently Asked Questions

-Yes, organizations and recruiters screen resume files digitally to improve efficiency in retrieving resumes of applicants who match specified criteria.
-The screening reduces resumes submitted by 75 to 80%, with only 20 to 25% of resumes emerging from this process.
-Additionally, the screening captures data that fulfills government requirements to report activity related to handicapped, gender, ethnic, and age hiring.
+Yes, organizations and recruiters screen resume files digitally to improve efficiency in retrieving resumes of applicants who match the specified criteria.
+The screening eliminates 75 to 80% of resumes submitted, resulting in only 20 to 25% of resumes emerging from this process.
+As a byproduct, the screening captures data that fulfills government requirements to report activity related to handicapped, gender, ethnic, and age hiring.
 For these and other reasons screening is here to stay.
 You may be successful in networking your way into interviews, but your resume will be screened to comply with organization policies.
-(And it could get lost there, so be sure to follow through.)
+And it could get lost in the process, so be sure to follow through.

 My advice is to create an eye-appealing resume in MS Word (.docx), then save it in MS Word as well as .pdf (Adobe) and plain text (.txt) formats.
 Your eye-appealing, graphically enriched resume will convert to a garbled mess when submitted to Applicant Tracking System (ATS) software, also referred to as electronic or digital scanning.
-The .txt format strips away all bolding and other enhancements.
-Use this file format in submitting your resume online and any time it will be digitally scanned.
+The least risky format for submitting your resume is the .txt format, which strips away all bolding and other enhancements.
+Use this file format when submitting your resume online and any time it will be digitally scanned.

 This practice has a low probability of working — at all!.
-It has an even lower probability when you are applying online.
-To pass through the digital screening, you need sufficient key word match density, and your key words need to be specific to job levels, functions, and industries.
+It is especially ineffective when you are applying online.
+To pass through the digital screening, you need sufficient key word matching density, and your key words need to be specific to job levels, functions, terminologies, and industries.
 Also, consider this: The hiring manager may see resumes of 4 to 8 applicants.
-A reasonable guess is that 2 to 3 applicants will already be working at the hiring organization; 2 to 3 will be experienced in the same position at a competitor organization, and 2 may be qualified on some other basis.
+A reasonable guess is that 2 to 3 applicants will already be working at the hiring organization; 2 to 3 will have experience in the same position at a competitor organization, and 2 may be qualified on some other basis.
 It’s a competitive world!

 Only partly yes. if you have analyzed 12 to 20 job postings in your selected job category, and if you have identified the key words and requirements of the postings, and if you have used this information in preparing your resume, the amount of customizing for each resume you submit in that job category should be minimal, perhaps only 15%, and mostly limited to positioning headlines and capabilities lists.
 Making a few changes in headline, plus capabilities and skills lists, may be sufficient.